-This CEL course aims to delve deeper into the students' artistic vision while continuing to explore new techniques in casting and hand building.
-Emphasis will be on current contemporary methods of casting in plastic resins, alternative casting, concrete, as well as the development of the students' artistic philosophy.
+This CEL course aims to continue the development of the students' artistic vision while continuing developing direction and refinement of philosophy.
+Emphasis will be on individual direction selected by the student.
 Special attention will be given to the development of a conceptual intent, aesthetics, and technical skills in order to achieve and expand the sculptural objective.